-Leaked T-Mobile roadmap contains dates for BlackBerry 10 launch, Value plan shiftAlex Wagner - Deputy Managing Editor, News Desk
+Leaked T-Mobile roadmap contains dates for BlackBerry 10 launch, Value plan shiftAlex Wagner - Editorial Director of News and Content

 Time for another good ol' T-Mobile roadmap leak.
 Posted by our pals at TmoNews, this latest version of T-Mobile's list of upcoming launches is fairly light when it comes to the number of actual products it contains, but some of the items contained within are pretty important.
 Since there are a handful of different entries on this roadmap, we'll break it down bullet point style to make the whole thing easier to digest: